The Best Hiking Boots and Trail Shoes in Canada

 Hitting the trails can be one of the best ways to get exercise and enjoy the outdoors.
 But blistered, swelling and sore feet can make your hikes much less enjoyable.
 Getting footwear that suits your feet and the terrain of the hikes you go on will reduce the painful effects of walking kilometers on the trail, letting you enjoy your surroundings.
-Whether you are looking for the classic hiking boot style, or the lighter and more flexible trail runner shoe, we have some of the best footwear for hiking for 2023, including the top-rated hiking boots and trail shoes.
+Whether you are looking for the classic hiking boot style, or the lighter and more flexible trail runner shoe, we have some of the best footwear for hiking in Canada, including the top-rated hiking boots and trail shoes.

 Our top picks